SaranyaSampathkumar/Python-Final-Project/ReadMe.md

 The Sample Superstore dataset contains information about orders from a retail superstore.

 ## Data Collection:
-This contains the Sample Superstore dataset which we exported as csv file named retail_store.csv
+This contains the Sample Superstore dataset which we exported as csv file and edited with 100 rows and 15 columns from the whole dataset and renamed as retail_store.csv

 ## Website: